Fierce fighting rages in Ukraine's Kharkiv region as Russia touts gains

 Kyiv has been on the back foot on the battlefield for months as Russian troops have slowly advanced mainly in the Donetsk region to the south, taking advantage of Ukraine’s shortages of troop manpower and artillery shells.

-But Kharkiv's governor Oleh Syniehubov said that active fighting continued on the territory of all five of the frontier villages that are located within three to five kms (1.9-3.1 miles) of the border.
+But Kharkiv’s governor Oleh Syniehubov said that active fighting continued on the territory of all five of the frontier villages that are located within three to five kilometres of the border.

 “We clearly understand what forces the enemy is using in the north of our territory.
 Certainly, the escalation can grow, the pressure can increase, it can strengthen its military units, its military presence,” he said.